FAQ

 Psychiatrist: Went to medical school.
 Can diagnose according to the DSM.
 Can prescribe medication.
 Covered by OHIP.
 Cost: Usually free.

 Psychotherapist: Typically has a Masters degree in Psychotherapy, Counselling Psychology, or Counselling.
 Cannot diagnose according to the DSM.
 Cannot prescribe medication.
-Covered for some private insurance (not as much as psychologists).
-Cost: Approx. 100-150 dollars per session.
+Often covered by private insurance.
+Cost: Approx. 150-250 dollars per session.

 Social Worker: Typically has a Masters degree or undergraduate degree in Social Work.
 Some social workers are “clinical” social workers with more training in psychotherapy rather than “community” social work or other areas of social work.
 Cannot diagnose according to the DSM.
 Cannot prescribe medication.
-Covered for more private insurance than psychotherapists.
-Cost: Approx. 100-150 dollars per session.
+Often covered by private insurance.
+Cost: Approx. 150-250 dollars per session.

 Both psychotherapists and psychologists have training in counselling and psychotherapy.
 The social workers at our clinic also have specific and advanced training in psychotherapy and counselling.
 Psychologists are often more specialized, and tend to handle client concerns that are more severe in nature.
 Psychotherapists should also have specific training in counselling and psychotherapy (like a Masters degree in Counselling or training from a specific institute in psychotherapy).
 They are not able to diagnose and often treat clients who are experiencing distressing life circumstances without the severity of mental health concerns that psychologists address.
 A therapist should help you determine if their skills and areas of competency are in line with your needs.